 We’re published writers, editors, and highly experienced teachers and we want to teach people the skills they need to tell, write, and publish personal narratives and imagined stories.
 These ‘narrative’ skills transfer to all writing – including writing emails, cover letters, business correspondence, and resumes.

 Hypertext Studio (HMS) has been kicking around Chicago for a couple of years but the pedagogy we use – Story Workshop® Approach of the Teaching of Writing – has been tried and tested for over 50 years.

 Story Workshop’s alternative teaching approach celebrates the diverse voices of every community.
 This approach, developed by the late writer and professor John Schultz and housed for decades at Columbia College Chicago, closely resembles the writing process and emphasizes the principles of attention, seeing-in-the-mind, and oral telling to help writers discover what they want to tell and how to tell it.
 It’s a highly flexible approach that can be used to teach seasoned as well as novice writers, old and young.

 And since everyone has a story to tell and their own unique language to tell it, Story Workshop® celebrates the writer’s experience as a human being – collecting and mining life experiences and encouraging writers to use vivid language –including dialect.
 The ideal workshop brings a diverse range of voices and content into the semi-circle, giving permission and challenging students to bring their wealth of experience into the writing.

-Since 2010, our online literary magazine, Hypertext Magazine, has been committed to publishing first-time published, up-and-coming, and established writers side by side.
+Since 2010, our online literary magazine, Hypertext Magazine, has been committed to publishing first-time published, up-and-coming, and established writers.